Voyager Nurse Aide Program

 All students are expected to present themselves as healthcare professionals.
 Any special dress requirements will be addressed with the student on an ad-hoc basis.

-I , the potential student, agree to follow Voyager Nurse Aide Program Dress Code Policies as stated
+I , the potential student, agree to follow Voyager Nurse Aide Program Dress Code Policies as stated.

 Fingernails are to be kept clean, well cared for, and no longer than the fingertip in length.
 Artificial and long natural fingernails are not permitted for those providing direct patient care.
 The definition of artificial fingernails includes, but is not limited to, acrylic nails, all overlays, tips, bondings, extensions, tapes, inlays, and wraps.
 Nail jewelry is not permitted.

 Hair – Neat, clean, and well groomed.
 Long hair must be pulled back when providing patient care.
-Only naturally occurring hair colors (not green, blue, etc.) are allowed.
-Only conservative hairstyles and hair ornaments should be worn.

 Cologne/After Shave – No scented cologne/perfumes, aftershave, or lotion to be worn by staff in direct patient contact.
 No student should wear strongly scented fragrances.